felamaslen/go-music-player/README.md

 ### Scanner

-This keeps the database up-to-date, based on a directory containing music files.
+This is a cronjob which periodically scans the library directory, keeping the database up to date.

+### Watcher

+This watches the library directory in real time, updating the database when it changes.

 ### Clients